Ready2k/NovaDemos/TOOL_SYSTEM_GUIDE.md

 ## 🐛 Troubleshooting

 ### Tool Not Executing
-1. Check tool is in `selectedTools` array
+1. Check tool is in `selectedTools` array (verify UI selection)
 2. Verify tool definition JSON is valid
 3. Check system prompt includes tool instructions
 4. Look for `toolUse` events in logs
+5. Ensure tool enable/disable UI is working correctly

+### Tool Executing When Disabled
+1. Check frontend sends `selectedTools: []` when no tools selected
+2. Verify server logs show "Loaded 0/X tools: NONE"
+3. Check system prompt says "You do not have access to any tools"

 ### Duplicate Audio
 1. Ensure only one delivery method active